The art of questioning

 - lodging in a single or double room for 2 nights including breakfast.
 The accommodation is basic (there is water in every room and showers for every 3 rooms) but comfortable.

 - 2X lunch and 2 X dinner.

-- coffee, tea, fruit juice, water is included.
+- coffee, tea, fruit juice, water and farewell reception is included.

 There is a maximum of 14 participants so be fast!